Officer (armed forces): Numbers

 The proportion of officers varies greatly.
 Commissioned officers typically make up between an eighth and a fifth of modern armed forces personnel.
 In 2013, officers were the senior 17% of the British armed forces, and the senior 13.7% of the French armed forces.
 In 2012, officers made up about 18% of the German armed forces, and about 17.2% of the United States armed forces.

-Historically, however, armed forces have generally had much lower proportions of officers.
+Historically armed forces have generally had much lower proportions of officers.
 During the First World War, fewer than 5% of British soldiers were officers (partly because World War One junior officers suffered high casualty rates).
-In the early twentieth century, the Spanish army had the highest proportion of officers of any European army, at 12.5%, which was at that time considered unreasonably high by many Spanish and foreign observers.
+In the early 20th century, the Spanish army had the highest proportion of officers of any European army, at 12.5%, which was at that time considered unreasonably high by many Spanish and foreign observers.

 Within a nation's armed forces, armies (which are usually larger) tend to have a lower proportion of officers, but a higher total number of officers, while navies and air forces have higher proportions of officers, especially since military aircraft are flown by officers and naval ships and submarines are commanded by officers.
 For example, 13.9% of British Army personnel and 22.2% of the RAF personnel were officers in 2013, but the British Army had a larger total number of officers.

 Commission sources and training

-Commissioned officers generally receive training as leadership and management generalists, in addition to training relating to their specific military occupational specialty or function in the military.
+Commissioned officers generally receive training as generalists in leadership and in management, in addition to training relating to their specific military occupational specialty or function in the military.

-Many militaries such as the United States typically require university degrees as a prerequisite for commissioning, even when accessed from the enlisted ranks.
+Many militaries typically require university degrees as a prerequisite for commissioning, even when accessing candidates from the enlisted ranks.

-Others, including the Australian Defence Force, the British Armed Forces (HMAF), the Nepali Army, the Pakistan Armed Forces (PAF), the Swiss Armed Forces, the Singapore Armed Forces, the Israel Defense Forces (IDF), the Swedish Armed Forces, and the New Zealand Defence Force, are different in not requiring a university degree for commissioning, although a significant number of officers in these countries are graduates.
+Others, including the Australian Defence Force, the British Armed Forces, the Nepali Army, the Pakistan Armed Forces (PAF), the Swiss Armed Forces, the Singapore Armed Forces, the Israel Defense Forces (IDF), the Swedish Armed Forces, and the New Zealand Defence Force, are different in not requiring a university degree for commissioning, although a significant number of officers in these countries are graduates.

 In the Israel Defense Forces, a university degree is a requirement for an officer to advance to the rank of lieutenant colonel and beyond.
 The IDF often sponsors the studies for its officers in the rank major, while aircrew and naval officers obtain academic degrees as a part of their training programmes.